-Pursuant to his respective employment agreement, each of Mr. Berg and Mr. O'Connor has agreed that he will not compete with us or solicit or hire our employees, consultants or vendors during employment and for two years after his termination of employment and has agreed to perpetual confidentiality and non-disparagement covenants and an assignment of intellectual property covenant.
-Pursuant to his employment agreement, Mr. Willis has agreed that he will not compete with us or solicit or hire our employees, customers, franchisees, area representatives, vendors, suppliers, distributors, investors, licensees, regional developers, financial resources, agents, contractors, or any other associated third party with whom Mr. Willis may have had contact during his employment for one year after his termination of employment and has agreed to perpetual confidentiality and non-disparagement covenants and an assignment of intellectual property covenant.
-In addition, pursuant to his respective option award agreements and RSU award agreements, each of Messrs.
-Berg, Willis and O'Connor has agreed that he will not compete with us or solicit or hire our employees, consultants or vendors during employment and for two years after his termination of employment and has agreed to perpetual confidentiality and non-disparagement covenants.
+Pursuant to his respective employment agreement, each of Mr. Berg and Mr. O'Connor has agreed that he will not compete with us or solicit or hire our employees, consultants or vendors during employment and for two years after his termination of employment and has agreed to perpetual confidentiality and nondisparagement covenants and an assignment of intellectual property covenant.
+Pursuant to his employment agreement, Mr. Willis has agreed that he will not compete with us or solicit or hire our employees, customers, franchisees, area representatives, vendors, suppliers, distributors, investors, licensees, regional developers, financial resources, agents, contractors, or any other associated third party with whom Mr. Willis may have had contact during his employment and for one year after his termination of employment and has agreed to perpetual confidentiality and non-disparagement covenants and an assignment of intellectual property covenant.
+Pursuant to a Confidentiality; Non-Interference and Proprietary Rights Agreement, Ms. Wasserman has agreed that she will not solicit or hire our employees, guests, customers, franchisees, area representatives, vendors, suppliers, distributors, investors, licensees, regional developers, financial resources, agents, contractors, or any other associated third party with whom Ms. Wasserman may have had contact during her employment and for one year after her termination of employment and has agreed to perpetual confidentiality and non-disparagement covenants and an assignment of intellectual property covenant.
+In addition, pursuant to his or her respective option award agreements and RSU award agreements, each of our named executive officers has agreed that he or she will not compete with us or solicit or hire our employees, consultants or vendors during employment and for two years after his or her termination of employment and has agreed to perpetual confidentiality and nondisparagement covenants.